Updated November 20, 2023

-- Return On Average Equity Calculator
+What is Return On Average Equity?

-Return On Average Equity Formula
+Return on Average Equity Formula

-In general industry practice, Return on Equity is used more prominently than Return on Average Equity.
-However, Return on Average Equity provides a better understanding of a company’s performance especially in a scenario of changing equity.
+In general industry practice, Return on Equity is used more prominently than this ratio.
+However, ROAE provides a better understanding of a company’s performance, especially in a scenario of changing equity.

 Examples of Return On Average Equity Formula